KDE/documentation-develop-kde-org/content/docs/packaging/android/porting_applications/advanced.md

 ## Using the org.kde.breeze Style

-While Qt includes a QtQuickControls style that is similar to the native style of android, we do not use that for our apps since it doesn't fit well into android.
+While Qt includes a QtQuickControls style that is similar to the native style of Android, we do not use that for our apps since it doesn't fit well into Android.
 Instead, we use the `org.kde.breeze` style.
 You can force the app to use it by adding

 ```cpp
 #ifdef Q_OS_ANDROID